giuseppeporcelli/end-to-end-ml-sm/01_create_notebook_instance/README.md

 	cd SageMaker/
 	git clone https://github.com/giuseppeporcelli/end-to-end-ml-sm.git
 	```
 3. When the clone operation completes, close the terminal window and return to the Jupyter landing page.
-The folder **end-to-end-ml-application** will appear automatically (if not, you can hit the **Refresh** button)
+The folder **end-to-end-ml-sm** will appear automatically (if not, you can hit the **Refresh** button)

 	<img src="images/jupyter_cloned_workshop_screen.png" alt="Jupyter Cloned Workshop Screen" width="700px" />